ooni/spec/nettests/ts-040-randomtraffic.md

 these goals by doing the following:

 1. Select a TCP endpoint from the list of TCP endpoints in the affected range at random.
-2. Complete a TCP handshake with the TCP endpoint and send a stream of null bytes as a control test.
-If this control test succeeds then proceed with the experiment, otherwise attempt the control test with a new TCP endpoint two more times or until the control test is successful.
-If no control test succeeds end the test and return the error.
+2. Complete a TCP handshake with the TCP endpoint as a control test.
+If this control test succeeds then proceed with the experiment, otherwise attempt the control test two more times with a new TCP endpoint or until the control test is successful.
+If none of the three control tests succeed end the test and return the error.
 3. Repeat 20 times
     1. Complete a TCP handshake with the TCP endpoint and send a stream of random bytes.
        If this connection times out, we attempt to connect once more to check for residual